Build a Container

 target to build a new container.
 This allows you convert containers from

 one format to another.
-For example if you had a sandbox container called
+For example, if you had a sandbox container

-development/ and you wanted to convert it to SIF container called
+development/ and you wanted to convert it to a SIF container

 Use care when converting a sandbox directory to the default SIF format.
-If changes were made to the writable container before conversion, there is no record of those changes in the Apptainer definition file rendering your container non-reproducible.
-It is a best practice to build your immutable production containers directly from an Apptainer definition file instead.
+If changes were made to the writable container before conversion, there is no record of those changes in the Apptainer definition file, which compromises the reproducibility of your container.
+It is therefore preferable to build production containers directly from an Apptainer definition file instead.

 Building containers from Apptainer definition files

-Of course, Apptainer definition files can be used as the target when
+Apptainer definition files are the most powerful type of target when

 building a container.
 For detailed information on writing Apptainer